 Have your child draw 100 in bubble letter form on their large paper or oaktag.
 On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (for example 50 +50=100, 110-10=100, etc…)

 Have your child draw a large teddy bear on their paper or oaktag.
 Have your child fill in the bear with 100 gummy bears.

 Have your child draw a large rainbow on their paper.
 Have your child fill in the colors of the rainbow using 100 skittles.
-Example if you make the first color red the first line of your rainbow should be filled in with all red skittles.
+For example, if you make the first color red the first line of your rainbow should be filled in with all red skittles.

-For this project have your child draw a large piece of pizza on their paper or oaktag.
-Easiest way to have them make it to draw a large triangle then turn it upside down.
-On the pizza have them draw 100 toppings such as pepperoni, mushrooms, peppers etc…
+For this project have your child draw a large slice of pizza on their paper or oaktag.
+The easiest way to have them draw a slice of pizza is to draw a large triangle then turn it upside down.
+On the pizza have them draw 100 toppings such as pepperoni, mushrooms, peppers, etc…